MENU

 Sworn Attestation to be executed by mother at the PCG or before a notary public

-8. Affidavit of Delayed Registration of Birth (if registration is made 1 year after the child’s birth) (original and 4 copies)
+8. Affidavit of Delayed Registration of Birth (if registration is made 30 days after the child’s birth) (original and 4 copies)

 To be executed by parent/s, either at the PCG or before a notary public